 Established in 1555, the Jewish Ghetto is one of the world's oldest continuously inhabited Jewish quarters.
 This area is a living testament to history, with significant landmarks like the Portico of Octavia, which dates back to 27 BC.
 Despite its small size, it's worth dedicating a full afternoon to visit.

-Roman-Jewish cuisine is a highlight here.
-Don't miss the chance to try carciofi alla giudia, fried artichokes priced between €8-12.
+Roman-Jewish cuisine is a highlight here. make sure to see the chance to try carciofi alla giudia, fried artichokes priced between €8-12.
 Other specialties include fiori di zucca and baccalà.
 The atmosphere is a blend of history and culinary delight.
 For more on local food, see our Food Guide.

 Colosseum & Roman Forum Area

 Via dei Fori Imperiali connects these sites to Piazza Venezia.
-While the area is rich in history, it's not renowned for its dining options.
+While the area is full of history, it's not well-known for its dining options.
 Most restaurants around here are typical tourist traps.
 For better food, take a 10-minute walk to Monti where the dining scene is more authentic.
 For more tips, see our Colosseum and Roman Forum articles.

 More in Guide to Rome Districts